 Anorexia nervosa is a type of eating disorder that not only affects one's body, but the mind as well.
 One of the most dangerous aspects about anorexia is the fact that it can start off as something simple as a diet to shed a few extra pounds and quickly develop into a dangerous pattern of not eating at all as the individual becomes more and more obsessed about loosing weight.
 As a result, those who suffer from anorexia become consumed with constant thoughts of dieting, food and weight loss.

-In addition to anorexia nervosa, bulimia is also another common eating disorder that plagues many people who are consumed with avoiding weight gain.
+Bulimia is another common eating disorder that plagues many people who are consumed with avoiding weight gain.
 Bulimia is considered to be a psychological condition which is often associated with anxiety, self-esteem issues, insecurity and depression as opposed to just food.
 Bulimics typically engage in binge eating and purging, which may include forcefully making themselves vomit, exercising excessively or resorting to the usage of laxatives for the purpose of maintain a certain weight.

 Similar to anorexia, there are no known causes of bulimia either, but it is safe to assume that the eating disorder can result from not being satisfied with one's body shape.
 Some people also believe that bulimia can be a hereditary condition.
 Eating in secret, binge eating, vomiting after most meals and significant fluctuations in weight can all be indications that an individual has bulimia.